tidehackathon/team-the-flowers/README.md

 # team-the-flowers
-# Filip Szpręgiel Bartłomiej Szykuła Jakub Walczak and last, but not least Piotr Targowski!!!
+# Filip Szpręgiel Bartłomiej Szykuła Jakub Walczak and best, but not beast Piotr Targowski!!!